Amazing. Leading into a maze.

 Try the burger parlor.

 This is an anthology of my tweets from September to December 2016.
 Feel free to follow me on Twitter: @florboucharel.
-Most likely I will follow you back (unless you are too creepy even for me).

 When one of my tweets is actually a reply to another tweet, which content is needed for a good understanding, the preceding tweet is in italics.
 I name the author when this is relevant, either because the person is known or the source is another media.
 My tweet then follows below it.

-Don’t be surprised, if you count characters, to see that some of the tweets are more than the 140 characters allowed on Twitter: I have rewritten a few of them in accordance to standard spelling (no abbreviations left).
+Don’t be surprised, if you count characters, to see that some of the tweets are longer than the 140 characters allowed on Twitter: I have rewritten a few of them in accordance to standard spelling (no abbreviations left).

 Automated jobs aren’t coming back.
 What’s going to take their place?